-Keep records to figure out what maintains your symptoms; if you are underweight, increase the volume of your preferred foods; make early changes to variety CONTINUE EARLY CHANGES AND SET BIG GOALS
+Keep records to figure out what maintains are underweight. increase the volume of your preferred foods; make early changes to variety

-Keep records to figure Set goals to face your out what maintains fears; continue increasing your symptoms; if you volume and/or food variety
+Set goals to face your fears; continue increasing your symptoms; if you volume and/or food variety small amounts at first.